getstrm/cli/README.md

 ## Configuration

-The `pace` CLI can be configured using either the flags as specified by the help (as command line arguments), with environment variables, or with a configuration file, named `config.yaml`, located in the Pace configuration directory `~/.config/pace`
+The `pace` CLI can be configured using either the flags as specified by the help (as command line arguments), with environment variables, or with a configuration file, named `config.yaml`, located in the PACE configuration directory `~/.config/pace`

 ### Configuration directory

-The Pace CLI stores it's information in a configuration directory, by default located in:
+The PACE CLI stores it's information in a configuration directory, by default located in:
 `$HOME/.config/pace/`.
 In this directory, the CLI looks for a file named: `config.yaml`, which is used for setting global flags.